-A 70-year-old man was shopping at his local grocery store on a snowy day.
+A 70-year-old man, covered by Medicare, was shopping at his local grocery store on a snowy day.
 He slipped and fell on the sidewalk as he was leaving the store and was taken to the emergency room (ER).
 The ER staff member asked how the injury occurred.
 He indicated it happened at the grocery store.
-The ER staff asked if he was given insurance information.
-The store manager that accompanied him to the hospital provided the ER staff with the store's liability insurance information.